-The DSP lab consists of a number of hardware experiments illustrating the programming of real-time processing algorithms on the Texas Instruments TMS320C6713 floating-point DSP.
+The DSP lab consists of four of hardware experiments illustrating the programming of real-time processing algorithms on the Texas Instruments TMS320C6713 floating-point DSP.
 Programming of the DSP chip is done in C (and some assembly) using the Code Composer Studio (CCS) integrated development environment.
-All of the C filtering functions in the textbook [1] translate with minor changes to the CCS environment.
+In addition, the lab includes two MATLAB-based software experiments on digital filtering.

 Familiarity with C programming is necessary in order to successfully complete this lab course.
-MAT-LAB is also necessary and will be used to generate input signals to the DSP and to design the filters used in the various examples.
+All of the C filtering functions in the textbook [1] translate with minor changes to the CCS environment.
+MATLAB is also necessary and will be used in the software experiments and to generate input signals to the DSP and to design the filters used in the various hardware examples.

-The hardware experiments include aliasing and quantization effects; the circular buffer implementation of delays, FIR, and IIR filters; voice scramblers; the canceling of periodic interference with notch filters; wavetable generators; and several digital audio effects, such as comb filters, plain, allpass, and lowpass reverberators, Schroeder's reverberator, and several multi-tap, multi-delay, and stereo-delay type effects, tremolo, vibrato, flangers, wah-wah filters and phasers, as well as the Karplus-Strong string algorithm; various guitar distortion effects, such as fuzz and overdrive; and, parametric equalizer filters.
+The hardware experiments are real-time sample-by-sample processing examples and include aliasing and quantization effects; the circular buffer implementation of delays, FIR, and IIR filters; voice scramblers; wavetable generators; and several digital audio effects, such as comb filters, plain, allpass, and lowpass reverberators, Schroeder's reverberator, and several multi-tap, multi-delay, and stereo-delay type effects, tremolo, vibrato, flangers, wah-wah filters and phasers, as well as the Karplus-Strong string algorithm; various guitar distortion effects, such as fuzz and overdrive.